-Derivatives that do not meet the criteria for hedge accounting and financial assets acquired principally for the purpose of selling them in the near term are initially recognized at fair value, with transaction costs expensed as incurred.
-The derivatives and financial assets are remeasured at fair value subsequently with changes in fair value recognized in earnings.
+Derivatives that do not meet the criteria for hedge accounting are initially recognized at fair value, with transaction costs expensed as incurred.
+The derivatives are remeasured at fair value subsequently with changes in fair value recognized in earnings.
 A regular way purchase or sale of financial assets is accounted for using settlement date accounting.

-Fair value is determined as follows: Publicly traded stocks - closing prices at the end of the period; derivatives - using valuation techniques incorporating estimates and assumptions that are consistent with prevailing market conditions.
+Fair value is estimated using valuation techniques incorporating estimates and assumptions that are consistent with prevailing market conditions.
 When the fair value is positive, the derivative is recognized as a financial asset; when the fair value is negative, the derivative is recognized as a financial liability.